gnvandy/CS1000_VU_Spring2020/assignment-one/readme.md

 ![second hand gif](second-hand.gif)

-When you have completed your assignment, export the project and upload it to the appropriate folder on Brightspace.
+When you have completed your assignment, export the project and upload it to the appropriate folder on Brightspace - instructions provided.

 ### Acknowledgements